 Finally, we contribute to the policy discussion by studying the potential systemic risks associated with concentrated asset management.
 If many insurers are influenced by the same asset managers, the resultant portfolio similarities could increase market fragility.
 For example, in times of financial stress, coordinated sell-offs could propagate losses across a large portion of the industry, raising concerns about contagion and systemic risk.
 Nevertheless, we find that our results are driven more by correlated purchases than correlated sales, suggesting that coordinated sales due to shared asset management is of more limited concern.
-However, one can still be worried that shared asset management can potentially increase correlation of investment income between insurers, which can amplify the effect of economic downturns.
-However, we find that sharing the same asset manager increases insurers' portfolio return correlations by only around 1.5%.
+However, one could still be worried that shared asset management may increase the correlation of investment income between insurers, which can amplify the effects of economic downturns.
+While we do find that sharing the same asset manager increases insurers' portfolio return correlations, the effect is only by around 1.5%.
 Overall, our results suggest that while sharing the same asset manager can lead insurance companies to invest in similar portfolios, the associated financial stability concerns seem more limited.
-This result seems to be in line with recent research that highlights the stabilizing role of life insurance companies (Chodorow-Reich et al. 2021, Barbosa and Ozdagli 2021, Coppola 2024).
+The latter result seems to be in line with recent research that highlights the stabilizing role of life insurance companies (Chodorow-Reich et al. 2021, Barbosa and Ozdagli 2021, Coppola 2024).